MSLNZ/msl-loadlib/README.rst

 provided are currently only supported in Windows and Linux.

-**MSL-LoadLib** is a pure-python package, but, `Python for .NET`_ depends on the .NET Common Language Runtime (CLR) on Windows and Mono Runtime on Linux and OSX and Py4J_ depends on having a `Java Virtual Machine`_ installed.
+**MSL-LoadLib** is a pure-python package, but, `Python for .NET`_ depends on the .NET Common Language Runtime (CLR) on Windows and Mono Runtime on Linux and macOS and Py4J_ depends on having a `Java Virtual Machine`_ installed.

 Install